raihanarfi12-lab/gcp-babgkit-b21-cap0233/README.md

 7. For Runtime service account, you can choose service account that you make
 8. For Memory allocated, choose 4 GiB and choose 30 seconds for timeout, then click next
 9. Open powershell editor, open gcp-babgkit-b21-cap0233 > main.py, you can edit name of [BUCKET-NAME] to bucket that have you made, then copy to Cloud Function
+10. For runtime, you can choose Python 3.8
-10. For entrypoint, keep default name of entrypoint, hello_rtdb.
+11. For entrypoint, keep default name of entrypoint, hello_rtdb.
 If you want to change, then change function name in main.py same with entrypoint
-11. For requirements.txt, you can copy the the file from gcp-babgkit-b21-cap0233 > requirements.txt
+12. For requirements.txt, you can copy the the file from gcp-babgkit-b21-cap0233 > requirements.txt
-12. Actually, key from service account downloaded automatically to your computer.
+13. Actually, key from service account downloaded automatically to your computer.
 Open the file with notepad,then copy the content of file.
 In Cloud Function, add file to deploy, give the filename "function.json"
-13. Click Deploy to deploy Cloud Function \
+14. Click Deploy to deploy Cloud Function \
 \
 NB: Sometimes, for deploy Cloud function, there is problem to load tensorflow.
 For that, you can try to deploy cloud function again